-In May 1999, the DSU issued revenue refunding bonds of \$15.9 million (par value) to advance refund the 1992 and 1996 series bonds with a total par value of \$14.6 million.
+In May 1999, the DSU issued revenue refunding bonds of \$15.9 million (par value) through the Delaware Economic Authority.
 These bonds are due on October 1, 2017.
 The Bond Trust Indenture requires the DSU to maintain a Debt Service Reserve Fund equal to the maximum annual debt service on all bonds outstanding under the indenture.
 The indenture provides for the deposit of a surety bond in the Debt Reserve Fund, replacing the investment requirement.
 This bond was obtained from MBIA Insurance Corporation in the amount of \$1.6 million.
 The bond ratings were not changed as a result of this substitution.
 In addition, the DSU has pledged for payment of debt all net operating and non-operating revenues, except State appropriations and restricted gifts, grants and bequests, for each academic year during which any of the bonds remain outstanding.

 Interest rates range from 4.00% to 5.25% on the outstanding revenue refunding bonds.
-Debt service requirements for the DSU Bonds are shown in the following schedule:
+Debt service requirements for the DSU Bonds is shown in the following schedule: